total hip replacement

 Activities after hip replacement.
-American Academy of Orthopaedic Surgeons website.
-Available at: ...(Click grey area to select URL) Updated April 2009.
-Accessed May 6, 2013.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
+Available at: ...(Click grey area to select URL) Updated July 2014.
+Accessed February 8, 2018.

 Al Muderis M, Bohling U, Grittner U, Gerdesmeyer L, Scholz J. Cementless total hip arthroplasty using the Spongiosa-I fully coated cancellous metal surface: a minimum twenty-year follow-up.

 J Bone Joint Surg Am.
 2011 Jun 1;93(11):1039-1044.

 Antibiotic prophylaxis prior to dental procedures.
 American Dental Association website.
 Available at:

 https://www.ada.org/en/member-center/oral-health-topics/antibiotic-prophylaxis.
 Published September 14, 2017.
 Accessed February 8, 2018.

 Geerts WH, Pineo GF, Heit JA, et al. Prevention of venous thromboembolism: the Seventh ACCP Conference on Antithrombotic and Thrombolytic Therapy.

 Lindström D, Azodi, Sadr O, et al. Effects of a perioperative smoking cessation intervention on postoperative complications: a randomized trial.